hugl2030/electron-microscopy-training/README.md

 - Do not use horizontal lines (`---`)
 - Keep TODO items at the top of each document (e.g., `> TODO: ...`)
 - Keep a `## Changelog` section at the bottom with dated entries
+- Use `STEM.md` as the main reference document for formatting.

 ### Scripts